 - Planning and managing facilities

-There are a variety of careers available to Ph.D. graduates in human behavior and design.
-These might include:
+There are a variety of careers available to graduates.
+These include:

 - Ergonomic designer